BTMMatty/orkestra/README.md

 Quick Stats: Why Tinkerly's Dev is Crushing It ✨

+What This Really Is

+23,000+ lines of code that prove resilience beats resources Multi-billion dollar market disruption disguised as a dev shop AI amplifying human potential instead of replacing it Constitutional AI in practice - ethics baked into every algorithm

 Let's build the future, one PR at a time.
 Fork, contribute, transform—see you in Discord! 🚀🧚‍♀️

+In good health,

+Matty - daft_pixie